KxSystems/kx-vscode/README.md

 Contact licadmin@kx.com for commercial kdb licensing.

 After registering for your chosen version, you will receive an email with a link to download an installation file and a `k4.lic` or `kc.lic` license file.
 Follow the instructions [here](https://code.kx.com/q/learn/install) for Linux, macOS and Windows to install q and a license file before proceeding.

-#### Integrate VS Code with q
+### Integrate VS Code with q

 To integrate VS Code with q take the following steps:

 **Step 1**: Click `Install new instance` from the prompt.
-If the prompt is not visible click on the kdb extension icon again, if that does not dsplya the prompt then close and re-open VS Code.
+If the prompt is not visible ensure the kdb extension is selected in the Activity bar on the left, if that does not display the prompt, close and re-open VS Code.

   ![installnewinstance](https://github.com/KxSystems/kx-vscode/blob/main/img/installnewinstance.jpg?raw=true)